yeagerai/yeagerai_framework/CONTRIBUTING.md

-# Contributing to Yeager SDK
+# Contributing to Yeager Framework

-We welcome contributions of all kinds to Yeager SDK, whether it's a bug fix, a new feature, or just an improvement to the documentation.
+We welcome contributions of all kinds to Yeager Framework, whether it's a bug fix, a new feature, or just an improvement to the documentation.
 By contributing to this project, you'll be joining a community of developers who are passionate about AI and Open Source.

 ## How to Contribute